uesp/uesp-gamemap/README.md

 The gamemap should now be running on [localhost:8080](http://localhost:8080).
 Any code changes will be reflected in the browser automatically.

-To load a map on localhost, add the game parameter after the port nmumber, like so:
+To load a map on localhost, add the game parameter after the port number, like so:

 ```bash
 http://localhost:8080/?eso